Did you know that the majority of power line incidents occur in the oil and gas and construction industries?

 Before you move a high load vehicle, including farm equipment, make safety your priority.
-Plan your route, know the clearances and regulations and contact all utilities in the area in advance of your planned move.

-Horizontal Directional Drilling (HDD) heightens the risk of underground power line contact incidents among the construction, civil engineering and oil and gas industries.
+Find out how Horizontal Directional Drilling (HDD) heightens the risk of underground power line contact incidents among the construction, civil engineering and oil and gas industries.

 A utility provider was undertaking a major project that involved upgrading the voltage of existing power lines in a rural area from 250Kv to 500Kv…